AckerlyXu/heima/articles/azure-toolkit-for-eclipse-azure-role-properties.md

 * The step to be taken when importing the component into your Azure deployment project when it is built.
 * The step to be taken when deploying that component in the Azure cloud.

+>[!NOTE]
->[AZURE.NOTE] When specifying component files or command lines, keep in mind that your deployment will be published to a Windows virtual machine, so your custom steps must be valid for a Windows-based operating system.
+> When specifying component files or command lines, keep in mind that your deployment will be published to a Windows virtual machine, so your custom steps must be valid for a Windows-based operating system.

 Components have the following properties: